 - Make the nose smaller (nose reduction), by removing some of the cartilage and bone

 - Make the nose larger (nose augmentation), by taking cartilage from the ears and bone from the hips, elbow or skull, and using this to build up the nose (known as a graft)

 - Change the nose’s shape (including the nostrils), by breaking the nose bone and rear ranging the cartilage

 - Change the angle between the nose and top lip.

-For more information search ‘nose reshaping’ on the NHS Choices website.
+- For more information search ‘nose reshaping’ at www.nhs.uk

 Treatment policy for patients covered by NHS Birmingham and Solihull CCG